Interplay between non-interfering neutrino exchange mechanisms and nuclear matrix elements in $0\nu\beta\beta$ decay: Introduction

 Despite the difficulties in unraveling the above issues, $0\nu\beta\beta$ decays mediated by light and heavy neutrinos continue to attract interest, both theoretically and experimentally.
-A number of theoretical models relating the light and heavy sectors may provide testable connections between the $0\nu\beta\beta$ parameters $m_\nu$ and $m_N$, as well as between lepton number violating processes at low-energy and high-energy scales (e.g., at colliders); see, e.g., the reviews in \cite{Deppisch:2015qwa,Bolton:2019pcu} and an early \cite{Tello:2010am} and recent \cite{Patra:2023ltl} study, among many others.
+Several theoretical frameworks that establish a connection between the light and heavy sectors offer the possibility of testing relationships between parameters such as $m_\nu$ and $m_N$ in $0\nu\beta\beta$ processes.
+Additionally, these models link processes that violate lepton number at both low-energy and high-energy scales (e.g., at colliders~\cite{Kersten:2007vk}).
+For comprehensive overviews, refer to the reviews in \cite{Deppisch:2015qwa, Bolton:2019pcu}.
+Early work can be found in \cite{Tello:2010am}, and more recent studies are presented in \cite{Patra:2023ltl}, among many others.
 Concerning the NME, theoretical calculations for light and heavy neutrino exchange have been performed for a variety of candidate isotopes and nuclear models, although with still large uncertainties (as reviewed later).
 A general consensus is emerging about a well-defined roadmap to improve and stabilize the NME calculations \cite{Cirigliano:2022oqy,Cirigliano:2022rmf} by benchmarking the models (possibly based on ab initio techniques) with as many nuclear data as possible, e.g., by exploiting NME correlations with a variety of observables \cite{Santopinto:2018nyt,Romeo:2021zrn,Ejiri:2022zdg,Yao:2022usd,Jokiniemi:2022ayc,Jokiniemi:2023bes,Jiao:2023poq}.
 A recent implementation of this program for $^{136}$Xe suggests an encouraging reduction of the associated NME uncertainties (formally below 20\% at $1\sigma)$ \cite{Horoi:2023uah}, although outstanding problems remain, such as the role of $g_A$ quenching \cite{Ejiri:2019ezh,Suhonen:2017krv} or the assessment of the relative sign and size of some short-range contributions to the decay rate \cite{Cirigliano:2018hja,Jokiniemi:2021qqv,Pompa:2023jxc}, with a possible different impact for light and heavy neutrino exchange.

 From the experimental viewpoint, half-life constraints $T_i>10^{25}$~y have been placed by five experiments in three isotopes: KamLAND-Zen \cite{KamLAND-Zen:2022tow} and EXO \cite{Anton:2019wmi} ($^{136}$Xe), GERDA \cite{Agostini:2020xta} and MAJORANA \cite{Majorana:2022udl} ($^{76}$Ge), and CUORE \cite{CUORE:2021mvw} ($^{130}$Te).
 The next important goal will be to reach sensitivities $T_i\sim 10^{28}$~y (and possibly first signals at $>3\sigma$ level) by using detector masses of about 1~ton operating on a decadal timescale; multi-isotope searches will remain crucial to cross-check the results and to test the underlying mechanism(s) \cite{Agostini:2022zub,Adams:2022jwx,Acharya:2023swl}.
 A prospective international program \cite{Acharya:2023swl} envisages three ton-scale projects using different isotopes, such as nEXO \cite{nEXO:2021ujk} ($^{136}$Xe), LEGEND-1000 \cite{LEGEND:2021bnm} ($^{76}$Ge) and CUPID-1T \cite{CUPID:2022wpt} ($^{100}$Mo).
 Connecting this low-energy program with high-energy searches for heavy neutral leptons will provide complementary tests of neutrino physics beyond the standard model \cite{Abdullahi:2022jlv}.